 Our studies of composers have demonstrated the important role that paper continues to play in the creative process, even when composers are adept computer users.
-Paper remains the optimal choice at the two extremes of the creative process: sketching initial ideas for the first time and creating an archival record of the finished work.
+Paper remains the optimal choice at the two extremes of the creative process: drawing initial ideas for the first time and creating an archival record of the finished work.
 Between these two extremes, composers mix paper and computers in a variety of ways, influenced by the particular input/output characteristics of each.

-We have explored how the use of Anoto technology expands the options available to composers in this interim stage of creation.
+We have explored how the use of Anoto technology expands the options available to composers in this interim stage of creation and supports semi-structured delayed in-terpretation.
 Musink allows composers to add innovative notations to traditional music scores, a common theme in contemporary music, a framework in which paper, printouts and files can be linked together and support the process of co-adaptation [16] in which users are encouraged to adapt technology to meet their own unique needs.